Sonatype Nexus Security Advisory

 The identified vulnerability can allow for the user to evaluate any code they send on the system, that the user running the server has privileges to.

 We are highly recommending all affected instances of Nexus Repository 3 be upgraded to 3.21.2 or later.
-The latest version can be downloaded from:

 For detailed information on upgrade, please see:

 If you run into any problems, or have any questions/concerns, please contact us by filing a ticket at https://support.sonatype.com.